 - Screw, Tap & Tool for Truing Mid-Bed Threads

 There are many kinds and styles of Featherweight Attachments that can handle any number of sewing tasks.
 To secure many of these attachments to the Featherweight, Singer machined two threaded holes directly into the bed of the sewing machine, just to the right side of the needle plate.
 Attachments such as the amoeba-shaped embroidery & darning feed cover plate, buttonholer feed dog coverplate, underbraider, as well as new accessories like our ever-popular Featherweight Accurate Seam Guide are all secured to the bed of the machine via a thumb screw and one of these threaded holes.

 Sometimes, there can be some difficulty in the process of securing an attachment or accessory by way of the thumb screw.
 When a screw will not screw all the way down into the bed of the machine, one can quickly troubleshoot the thread holes by using the vintage original thumb screw used for the presser foot (the one originally supplied with the Singer Featherweight).
 The presser foot screw and thumb screw for the mid-bed holes are meant to be interchangeable for size and thread pitch.
 Most of the time the vintage original Singer Presser Foot Thumb Screw will turn down easily when screwed into the mid-bed holes, but occasionally, the screw will get stuck and not screw down all the way to the bed surface.

 - Crystallized or varnished oil down inside the threads

-- Threads that are damaged from a wrong screw being used in the past
+- Threads that were not properly threaded at the time of manufacture or damaged from a wrong screw being used in the past

 - Improper masking during a repainting process, causing paint to build up in the holes